maw501/maw501.github.io/project_edx_ML/_posts/2018-10-10-columbiaX-ML-week1and2.md

 * $y_i \stackrel{ind}{\sim} \mathcal{N}(\mathbf{x_i}^T \mathbf{w}, \sigma^2)$ for $i=1,...n$
 * $\mathbf{y} \sim \mathcal{N}(X \mathbf{w}, \sigma^2 I)$ and so $p(\mathbf{y} \| \mathbf{w}, X) = \mathcal{N}(X \mathbf{w}, \sigma^2 I)$

-Note this doesn't mean that our target $\mathbf{y}$ itself is normally distributed but that given a mean prediction of $X\mathbf{w}$ the residuals follow a Gaussian distribution assumed to have constant variance.
+Note this doesn't mean that the target $\mathbf{y}$ itself is normally distributed but that given a mean prediction of $X\mathbf{w}$ the residuals follow a Gaussian distribution assumed to have constant variance.

 Having now set up the maximum likelihood model we move on to derive the optimal weights, $\mathbf{w}_{ML}$, for linear regression under MLE with a Gaussian likelihood.